Q: Can I provide my own whip?

 Q: What should I wear to my lesson?

-A: The best outerwear for learning is a leather jacket with a good pair of jeans.
-You want to be comfortable and have ease of movement.
-Shirts should be long sleeved and head wear is encouraged.
-Eye and ear protection are mandatory for students.
+A: You want to be comfortable and have ease of movement.
+A baseball cap or similar is encouraged.
+Eye protection is mandatory for beginning students.

 Q; What should I bring to my lesson?